oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-131 warning: "isnull() function is deprecated, please change your code"
 Please replace the deprecated isnull() function by the is null operator.
-The isnull() function will be removed in a later release..
+The isnull() function will be removed in a later release.

 ### RWL-132 error: "invalid function declaration"
 A syntax error during parse of a function declaration.